 Gorgets were of the 1796 regulation pattern with green silk rosettes and ribbons, as shown by the Dyson gorget, and that of Capt Thomas Markham at York Museums.

 A well known plate in Walker’s Costume of Yorkshire shows a grenadier private of the regiment, with a battalion company man in the background.
 This book was published in 1814, but the drawings for it were gathered at a much earlier date; this image obviously dates from before 1812, and most likely before 1810.
+(A Royal warrant of 20 November 1805 reminded colonels of militia regiments that, as in regiments of the line, “Bear Skin Caps should be considered as a part of the dress of the Grenadiers”, and required them to supply and replace such caps as necessary.)
 Some uniform details can be garbled in Walker’s plates, but the grenadier clearly wears a fur cap with a white cord and tassel, and yellow metal plate, but no plume.
 His facings are a dull mid green, the square ended loops in pairs.
 The edge of the collar is laced, and the wings are generously tufted.
 Breeches and long gaiters are worn, the latter apparently with white buttons, and the rectangular brass belt plate, as noted under the previous embodiment, appears to be a version of the officer’s design.

 The battalion company private is similarly dressed, in a cylindrical dress cap with the regulation white over red tuft, but with a white metal rose for cap plate.
 He wears white duck or linen undress trousers, apparently over short black gaiters.